RiverMagnetic/first-rails-api-project/README.md

 I am looking forward to building something I would want to use, and as I move beyond the MVP, I hope to appeal to other list lovers as well.

+## Planning

+I decided to go with something simple for my first full-stack project, in order to balance trying to get this done in under a week with my other commitments.
+Luckily, simplcity doesn't have to mean boring, and can actually be a fun starting place from which to continue exploring and building!

+I began by creating a schedule, and then writing user stories that matched the requirements and my ideas for a first iteration.
+You can see both of these on the Trello board I made for this project: https://trello.com/b/sqkzgniO/list-project

+I created an ERD which I will link to in this README soon.
-## The tables I will need

-I will need a user table, which is probably already provided in the template, looking something like this:
+I thought about the tables and columns I would need and decided I would need a user table, looking something like this:
 ```ruby
 class CreateUsers < ActiveRecord::Migration[5.1]
   def change